 - Triathlon & Time Trial: Seriously consider a noseless design.
 Your aggressive, forward-rotated posture demands it.

-- Comfort & Versatility: An adjustable-width saddle is your best friend, allowing you to fine-tune the fit as needed.
+- Comfort & Versatility: An adjustable-width saddle is your best friend, letting you fine-tune the fit as needed.

-- Invest in a Professional Bike Fit: The world's best saddle, installed incorrectly, will still cause problems.
-A pro fit ensures your saddle height, tilt, and fore/aft position are all dialed in for your body.
+- Invest in a Professional Bike Fit: The world's best saddle, installed wrong, will still cause problems.
+A pro fit ensures your saddle height, tilt, and fore/aft position are dialed in for your body.

 The conversation around saddle comfort has moved from the locker room to the research lab.
 The technology exists to keep you healthy, comfortable, and on the bike longer.
 You just have to make the choice to use it.
 Your body will thank you for miles to come.